Batteryman212/recursive-packages/README.md

 ./get_depends.sh linux-azure linux-base magic
 ```

-On the offline computer, run `sudo dpkg -i *.deb` in the `packages/` directory to install all libraries.
+You can the copy/move the `packages/` directory to a storage device, transfer to the offline computer, then run `sudo dpkg -i *.deb` in `packages/` in the offline computer to install all libraries.